-Call Off: a request for delivery of a specific amount and type of Goods, which is issued solely in case of a Frame Contract and which represents an individual Purchase Order binding both for the Purchaser and the Seller.
-If a Call Off is issued electronically from the SAP system, it is valid without the Purchaser’s signature and without signature/acceptance by the Seller.
+Call Off: a request for delivery of a specific amount and type of Goods, which is issued solely in case of a Frame Contract and which represents an individual Purchase Order binding both for the Purchaser and the Seller in line with the provisions of the GTC.
+If a Call Off is issued electronically from the SAP system or the Ariba system, it is valid without the Purchaser’s signature and without signature by the Seller.

 INA Group: INA – INDUSTRIJA NAFTE, d.d. and companies / legal entities in which INA – INDUSTRIJA NAFTE, d.d., as the parent company, has ownership or management control rights in accordance with the provisions of the Companies Act, i.e. joint venture companies in which INA Group companies have a stake.